vantage-sh/docs.vantage.sh/docs/segments.md

 ### Priority

 The Priority option dictates the order of the cost allocation priority with 0 being the highest priority.
 Once a cost is allocated to a segment it will not appear in a segment with a higher priority number.
-In practive, you likely will not need to worry about priority unless you organization has deep scrutiny on cost allocation collision that may be occuring.
+In practice, you likely will not need to worry about priority unless you organization has deep scrutiny on cost allocation collision that may be occurring.

 ## Segments in Overview